nvpro-samples/vk_raytracing_tutorial_KHR/ray_tracing_gltf/README.md

                                   nvh::GltfAttributes::Normal | nvh::GltfAttributes::Texcoord_0);
 ~~~~

-The next par is to allocate the buffers to hold the information, such as the positions, normals, texture coordinates, etc.
+The next part is to allocate the buffers to hold the information, such as the positions, normals, texture coordinates, etc.

 ~~~~C
   m_vertexBuffer =